vojtechruz/vojtechruzicka-blog/drafts/spring-boot-devtools/index.md

 How to speed up your Spring Boot development even more with Devtools and make it more enjoyable and productive?

 # Setup
-As usually worth Spring Boot, the setup is really simple.
+As usually with Spring Boot, the setup is really simple.
 All you need to do is to add the right dependency and yo are good to go.
 Spring Boot will detect this and auto-configure Devtools accordingly.

 If you are using Maven:
 ```xml